 The WOSB Program is a program that authorizes contracting officers to restrict competition (or set aside) certain requirements for competition solely amongst women-owned small businesses (WOSBs) or economically disadvantaged women-owned small businesses (EDWOSBs).
 The Federal government must award 5% of its prime and subcontract dollars to women-owned small businesses.

 Charlene Sullivan, President and CEO, established the DataSavers company in 1989 with an entrepreneurial vision to start a record management company that instills “trust” with its customers.
 The vision started with $30,000 in investment capital which expanded to a full service information management company serving customers across the United States.
 Her strategic oversight in all areas of the organization has created a cradle to grave information management company resulting in a culture that promotes data access, integrity and security in all business activities.
 Charlene holds numerous certifications, affiliations and awards, including being a Women Owned Small Business and Entrepreneur of the Year.
 Philanthropic and very active in the local charitable community.

-Michael Lombardi, Vice President Business Development and Project Management, has been with DataSavers since 2011 and in the record management industry since 1999.
+Michael Lombardi, Vice President Sales and Operations, has been with DataSavers since 2011 and in the record management industry since 1999.
 Michael has overseen DataSavers strong growth and extension into the government and private sectors.
 Through his leadership and guidance, DataSavers has achieved numerous certifications and credentialing.
 Previously worked for EDM Americas with responsibility for over 16 record and information management centers nationwide.
 He holds a BS and Masters in Public Administration and is a Certified Records Manager.
 Previous board member of the local ARMA and NCMA chapters.